 We have set up a series of training schools to provide comprehensive and coordinated guidance .
 Each school is located at the premises of one of our members, but delivered thorough a team involving colleagues from other EU-SPRI organisations.
 For each school a broad announcement to the STI policy community are being made.

-Five schools are planned in this pilot series.
+Eu-SPRI runs early career school in its regular series of Schools.
 Each school will be announced widely, target groups are PhD students (year 2 and 3 in particular) from Eu-SPRI member and non-member organisations, as well as professionals in the area of STI Policy.

 Teaching format: Each school consists of lectures, debates and assignments.
 The reading list is short and should focus on recent contributions.
 Assignments can include critical analysis, use of tools, conceptual clarifications, and policy reporting.
 Output of assignments will be put online, e.g., as blogs.
 The format will encourage students to bring in their own research into various sessions and discussions, but we do not aim for separate discussions about the work of individual students.
 Such individual training is much more central in other Eu-SPRI instruments.